kakaoenterprise/kc-sdk-go/services/tgw/docs/BnsTgwV1ApiApproveTgwAttachmentModelTgwAttachmentResponseModel.md

 SetVpcName sets VpcName field to given value.

-### GetVpcCidrBlock
+### GetCidrBlock

-`func (o *BnsTgwV1ApiApproveTgwAttachmentModelTgwAttachmentResponseModel) GetVpcCidrBlock() string`
+`func (o *BnsTgwV1ApiApproveTgwAttachmentModelTgwAttachmentResponseModel) GetCidrBlock() string`

-GetVpcCidrBlock returns the VpcCidrBlock field if non-nil, zero value otherwise.
+GetCidrBlock returns the CidrBlock field if non-nil, zero value otherwise.

-### GetVpcCidrBlockOk
+### GetCidrBlockOk

-`func (o *BnsTgwV1ApiApproveTgwAttachmentModelTgwAttachmentResponseModel) GetVpcCidrBlockOk() (*string, bool)`
+`func (o *BnsTgwV1ApiApproveTgwAttachmentModelTgwAttachmentResponseModel) GetCidrBlockOk() (*string, bool)`

-GetVpcCidrBlockOk returns a tuple with the VpcCidrBlock field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetCidrBlockOk returns a tuple with the CidrBlock field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVpcCidrBlock
+### SetCidrBlock

-`func (o *BnsTgwV1ApiApproveTgwAttachmentModelTgwAttachmentResponseModel) SetVpcCidrBlock(v string)`
+`func (o *BnsTgwV1ApiApproveTgwAttachmentModelTgwAttachmentResponseModel) SetCidrBlock(v string)`

-SetVpcCidrBlock sets VpcCidrBlock field to given value.
+SetCidrBlock sets CidrBlock field to given value.

 ### GetProjectId